ShreyasiPathak/prototype-based-breast-cancer-prediction/README.md

 -disable_cuda (disable cuda training) <br/>
 -start_epoch to resume training from a certain epoch <br/>
 -best_score is the last best score before resuming training, needed for model checkpoint <br/>
 -mode: train or localization.
-Localization is used for localization measure calculation.
+Localization is used for calculation of localization measure.

 In protopnet/settings.py, you can add the settings for training the model.